Kuyavian–Pomeranian Voivodeship: Economy

 The Gross domestic product (GDP) of the province was 21.8 billion euros in 2018, accounting for 4.4% of Polish economic output.
 GDP per capita adjusted for purchasing power was 17,300 euros or 57% of the EU27 average in the same year.
 The GDP per employee was 64% of the EU average.

+In 2024 the Kuyavian–Pomeranian Voivodeship had over 228,000 registered business entities.
+More than 60% of firms were located in urban areas, particularly around Bydgoszcz and Toruń.
+The region ranked eighth in Poland in industrial output in 2024, with the food industry playing a leading role alongside wood and paper, electrical machinery, and chemical production.
+Agriculture remains a key sector, with the region ranking among the national leaders in livestock and crop production, especially potatoes and sugar beets.

 Transportation

 Transportation infrastructure is of critical importance to the voivodeship's economy.
 Kuyavia-Pomerania is a major node in the Polish transportation system.
 Railway lines from the South and East pass through Bydgoszcz to connect to the major ports on the Baltic Sea.
 In addition to this, Bydgoszcz is home to the rolling stock manufacturer PESA SA, Poland's largest and most modern producer of railway and tram products.
 The province's sole international airport, Ignacy Jan Paderewski Airport, is located in Bydgoszcz and has connections to a number of European destinations as well as Warsaw, which are all operated by either Irish carrier Ryanair or LOT Polish Airlines.